RockHong/vim-env/README.md

 ###Ack
 *Ack* is like grep, but it will show its searching result in vim's Quickfix window, so that you can easily jump to.
+NOTE: in vimrc, set Ack to use 'ag' as engine, because it's said ag is much faster than ack.
+See https://github.com/ggreer/the_silver_searcher , ag also privode a tailored ack, called ag.vim.
+So you have to install ag first to use Ack.

 *Feel free to build your Vim enviroment.*